githubixx/ansible-role-wireguard/README.md

 In general WireGuard is a network tunnel (VPN) for IPv4 and IPv6 that uses UDP.
 If you need more information about [WireGuard](https://www.wireguard.io/) you can find a good introduction here: [Installing WireGuard, the Modern VPN](https://research.kudelskisecurity.com/2017/06/07/installing-wireguard-the-modern-vpn/).

-This role was tested with Ubuntu 18.04 (Bionic Beaver) and Archlinux.
+This role was tested with Ubuntu 18.04 (Bionic Beaver), Debian 9 (Stretch) and Archlinux.
 It might also work with Ubuntu 16.04 (Xenial Xerus) but haven't tested it.
 If someone tested it let me please know if it works ;-)

 Versions
 --------